 We have been engaged in advocacy activities based on discussions during the representative conference held by all the staff members of JVC in 2019.
 We aim to improve situations where people cannot decide for themselves how to live, remove the damage caused by exploitation and conflicts due to unilateral development, protect the sovereignty of residents, and restore their human rights.

 In particular, we have been working on visualizing and disseminating the following issues in Africa and making policy proposals: the destruction of traditional agricultural systems, livelihoods, and the environment due to investment and trade liberalization as well as the problems associated with resource development and exploitation (land, fossil fuels, mineral resources, etc.) and conflicts caused by these.

 We continued our activities for Mozambique and Burma/Myanmar where the same problematic structure can be seen.
 We also continued activities related to Japan’s security policy as part of our activities on conflict resolution and peacebuilding.

-Networking and advocacy with people fighting against land grabbing caused by free trade
+Networking and advocacy with people fighting against resource grabbing and human rights violations caused by development projects

-[Source: JVC Annual Report 2020]Share This:
+[Source: JVC Annual Report 2021]Share This: